unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 **HINT:**
 We would like to ask you not to remove the header that states the license in each file.

-**※If you decide to use it for your work** : When  you have finished your model or content that used UTS2, we would love to hear from you!!!
+**※If you decide to use it for your work** : When  you have finished your model or content that used Unity Toon Shader, we would love to hear from you!!!
 Please tweet at  [Unity Technologies Japan](https://twitter.com/unity_japan) !
 We look forward to hearing from you and seeing your amazing work!

 # Additional Note.

-Tips on using UTS2
+Tips on using Unity Toon Shader

 ## １．Tips: Minimizing the artifacts that appear at the edge of each color when using system shadow.